Tucson's 2 largest school districts receive $4.5 million to replace old buses

 Ducey continued the pattern.
 When he took office in 2015, he cut capital funding — known as District and Charter Additional Assistance — by $116 million.

-The state still hasn’t fully restored recession-era capital cuts, according to reports from the Star.
-Ducey, despite funneling $100 million into capital funding in last year’s budget, hasn’t even restored the cuts he made in 2015.
+The state still hasn’t fully restored recession-era capital cuts, according to reports from the Arizona Daily Star.
+Ducey, despite funneling $100 million into capital funding in last year’s budget, hasn’t restored the cuts he made in 2015.

 The capital funding cuts have left Arizona’s public school districts struggling to replace broken, old buses, textbooks, leaky roofs, fire alarm systems and more.